FuelLabs/fuel-specs/src/vm/index.md

 ## VM Initialization

 Every time the VM runs, a single monolithic memory of size `VM_MAX_RAM` bytes is allocated, indexed by individual byte.
 A stack and heap memory model is used, allowing for dynamic memory allocation in higher-level languages.
 The stack begins at `0` and grows upward.
-The heap begins at `VM_MAX_RAM - 1` and grows downward.
+The heap begins at `VM_MAX_RAM` and grows downward.

 To initialize the VM, the following is pushed on the stack sequentially: